Stefan-101/RISC-Assembler-and-Interpreter/README.md

 # RISC-Assembler-and-Interpreter
-Assembler and interpreter for RISC V arhitecture
+Assembler and interpreter for RISC V architecture